 Drive® XLR8 Herbicide is the latest technology in providing unsurpassed crabgrass control and is rainfast in just 30 minutes.
 A proprietary, water-based formulation, Drive XLR8 herbicide improves the control of crabgrass, torpedograss, kikuyugrass, several broadleaves (clover, speedwell) and numerous other troublesome weeds that you have relied on Drive 75 DF to control.

 Speedzone / Speedzone Southern – Excellent control of Broadleaf Weeds, safe in turfgrass.

 If you're looking for an all-in-one solution, TurfGro Combo Fertilizers allow you to feed your turf AND control weeds in one step!
 Horizon offers formulas with Barricade, Dimension, Viper, Atrazine and Trimec.

 Contact your local Horizon store if you need assistance choosing the right pre-emergent, post-emergent herbicide, or fertilizer for the upcoming fall season.
-You can also review many of the herbicides we have in stock by downloading our Product Catalog.
+You can also review many of the herbicides we have in stock by searching our online catalog here.